- Wild Game

 Ever eat a tree?
 I know, I sound like Euell Gibbons.
 But really, you can eat the fresh growing tips of spruce or fir trees in any number of ways.
 My favorite is steeped in a simple syrup.
 The syrup smells like a pine forest, tastes a little citrusy — moreso if you add lemon […]

-Until recently, all I knew about prickly pears was that they are the fruit of a cactus, the Sicilians eat them, and that according to Baloo, they are a bear necessity.
-I’d filed them in the back of my mind to the “someday I’ll get to it” list, along with perfecting bechamel and giving a […]
+Well into my adulthood, all I knew about prickly pears was that they are the fruit of a cactus, the Sicilians eat them, and that according to Baloo, they are a bear necessity.
+I’d filed them in the back of my mind to the “someday I’ll get to it” list, along with perfecting bechamel and giving […]